walteh/extended-embedded-languages/CONTRIBUTING.md

 * `make package` - Creates a .vsix package for testing

-* `make lint` - Runs ESLint on all javascript files
+* `make lint` - Runs ESLint on all JavaScript files

 * `make fix` - Runs ESLint and fixes auto-fixable problems